SharinaS/Cloud-Engineering-Fundamentals/elb.md

 Path-based routing means creating a listener that has rules to forward requests (direct traffic) based on the URL path.

 Perks:

 * This means that if you have microservices, you can route traffic to multiple backend services.
 * You can route general requests to one target group, and requests to render images to another target group.

 ### Scenario

 traffic from users --> route53 --> a single AZ's application load balancer

 You want to have the home url sent to one AZ, and the url with, say, /images/ will be sent to a separate AZ.
 You have the load balancer take care of the Path Patterns that will organize the traffic destinations, re: AZs.

+# Analytics and Log Files

+AWS services can be used together to collect logs and then easily perform log analysis on an ELB.

+Access logging in the ELB is stored in Amazon S3 which means that the following are valid options:

+- Amazon S3 for storing the ELB log files and an EC2 instance for analyzing the log files using a custom-built application.

+- Amazon S3 for storing ELB log files and Amazon EMR for analyzing the log files.

+However, log analysis can be automatically provided by Amazon EMR, which is more economical than building a custom-built log analysis application and hosting it in EC2.

+## Access Logging
+Access logging is an optional feature of Elastic Load Balancing that is disabled by default.
+After you enable access logging for your load balancer, Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files.
+You can disable access logging at any time.

 # Build a Simple One in the AWS Console